Business rates information and appeals

 You think your rateable value is too high

-From 1 April 2023, you will need to use a business rates valuation account to tell the VOA you think your rateable value is too high.
+You will need to use a business rates valuation account to tell the VOA you think your rateable value is too high.
 You must continue to pay your business rates as normal until a decision has been made.